ankitrohatgi/tarballjs/README.md

 It is often necessary to pack data into single files in the browser (e.g. creating a "project" file consisting of images+data in WebPlotDigitizer).
 One way is to create simple tarballs with all the data.
 There are a few existing libraries that do this, but this seems easy enough to do so I decided to do make my own library for learning purposes.

 ## Status
+Refer to https://www.npmjs.com/package/@gera2ld/tarjs for a better maintained version of this code.
+This code is mainly used to support WebPlotDigitizer.

 There are a few known limitations with this library:

 - Browser only, no support for NodeJS.